+Include on line 23 the deduction taken for amortization.
+Complete and attach Form 4562 if the partnership is claiming amortization of costs that begins during the tax year.
 The election to deduct intangible drilling costs under section 263(c) is made at the partnership level.
-As stated on page 11, an electing large partnership also has the responsibility with respect to its partners who are not disqualified persons for making an election under section 59(e) to capitalize and amortize certain specified intangible drilling costs.
+As stated on page 12, an electing large partnership also has the responsibility with respect to its partners who are not disqualified persons for making an election under section 59(e) to capitalize and amortize certain specified intangible drilling costs.
 However, disqualified persons make their own separate section 59(e) elections.
-See Partnerships Holding Oil and Gas Properties on page 11 for more information.
+See Partnerships Holding Oil and Gas Properties on page 12 for more information.
+See Pub.
+535 for more information on amortization.